Home 9 Sheet Metal Fabrication 9 Laser Cutting PEEK: Precision, Advantages, and Applications

 • Overheating

 PEEK’s low thermal conductivity can cause localized overheating, leading to unwanted melting or warping.
-To avoid this, it is recommended to use cooling mechanisms or to use lower laser power settings and perform multiple passes.
+To avoid this, it is recommended to use cooling mechanisms or lower laser power settings and perform multiple passes.

 • Material Thickness